-In November 2021, the FASB issued Accounting Standards Update ("ASU") 2021-10, "Government Assistance (Topic 832) - Disclosures by Business Entities about Government Assistance."
+In November 2021, the FASB issued ASU 2021-10, "Government Assistance (Topic 832) - Disclosures by Business Entities about Government Assistance."
 The amendments in this Update require disclosures about transactions with a government that have been accounted for by analogizing to a grant or contribution accounting model to increase transparency about (1) the types of transactions, (2) the accounting for the transactions, and (3) the effect of the transactions on an entity's financial statements.
 The amendments in this Update are effective for financial statements issued for annual periods beginning after December 15, 2021.
-The adoption of this ASU did not have a material impact on the Company's consolidated financial statements.
+The adoption of this ASU is not expected to have a material impact on the Company's consolidated financial statements.